 Who is PI eligible?

 Only eligible Downstate faculty and staff (when applicable) may serve as a Principal Investigator/Program Director on externally funded projects, administered through the Research Foundation for SUNY.
-The PI must be an employee of SUNY or the Research Foundation for SUNY.
+The PI must be an employee of SUNY, The Research Foundation for SUNY, the University Hospital of Brooklyn or the University Physicians of Brooklyn.
 In addition to having a specific title, each employee must have an Institutional Base Salary (IBS) in order to apply for grant funding.

 What is an Institutional Base Salary (IBS)?